+'''

-(venv) \$ python sort.py --retryCount 2 --restart --overwriteOutput=True
+$ python toil-sort-example.py --retryCount 2 --restart

+'''

-You'll now see Toil attempt to rerun the failed job until it runs out of tries. --retryCount is useful for non-systemic errors, like downloading a file that may experience a sporadic interruption, or some other non-deterministic failure.
+You'll now see Toil attempt to rerun the failed job until it runs out of tries. -retryCount is useful for non-systemic errors, like downloading a file that may experience a sporadic interruption, or some other non-deterministic failure.